Analysis | Japan Set to Release Treated Fukushima Radioactive Water Into Ocean

 Tepco, or Tokyo Electric Power Company Holdings Inc., is essentially out of room on the facility grounds.
 It has already felled 500 square meters (5,400 square feet) of trees next to a bird sanctuary to make room for about 1,000 tanks.
 Japan could move toward more long-term storage on nearby land by investing in petroleum reserve tanks, the biggest of which can hold some 2.4 billion liters (20 million barrels) of liquid.
 It’s unlikely anyone will want to live in areas around the plant for a long time.
 But it would also require a political decision.

-Prime Minister Fumio Kishida said Tepco would begin releasing the water on Aug.
-24, weather and sea conditions permitting.
-Before it goes through the one-kilometer subsea tunnel, Tepco will mix the treated fluid with seawater to dilute the concentration of tritium to “well below” both Japanese government and World Health Organization guidelines.
-The discharge could run as long as 40 years, and the government plans to monitor radioactivity in the area during the process.
+After years of debate and preparation, Tepco began releasing the water on Aug.
+24. Before it goes through the one-kilometer subsea tunnel, the treated fluid is mixed with seawater to dilute the concentration of tritium to “well below” both Japanese government and World Health Organization guidelines.
+The discharge could run about 30 years, and the government plans to monitor radioactivity in the area during the process.

+Read More: How Japan Will Release Its Nuclear Wastewater Into the Pacific

 7. Who’s against a release?
 For it?

 Fishing groups in Fukushima prefecture have been strongly opposed, fearing it could further taint the reputation of their catch and affect their livelihoods.
-Kishida has pledged new funds to help alleviate any such reputational damage.
-Chinese Foreign Ministry spokesman Wang Wenbin warned that the proposed release carries risks for the country’s neighbors and Pacific Island nations, saying the ocean is “not Japan’s private sewer.”
-Hong Kong said it would impose new controls on food imports from Japan.
+Prime Minister Fumio Kishida has pledged new funds to help alleviate any such reputational damage.
+After the first discharge, China — the top buyer of Japan’s seafood — said it would suspend imports of all aquatic products from Japan to protect food safety.
+Chinese Foreign Ministry spokesman Wang Wenbin had earlier criticized the plan, saying the ocean is “not Japan’s private sewer.”
 Japanese cosmetics brands have been targeted by a viral campaign tied to the issue that spread unproven safety allegations on Chinese social media platforms.
 While South Korea’s government hasn’t pushed back against Japan’s plans publicly, a survey conducted in May found 84% of respondents opposed the discharge.
 Worries there over health hazards sent the price of sea salt, a key ingredient in kimchi, soaring as consumers hoarded it.
 The US has said the planned release was in line with global standards.

 8. How’s the cleanup going otherwise?